taikoxyz/raiko/docs/README_Docker_and_RA.md

 - 30606A000000
 - 00706A100000

 Please reach out to us in [discord](https://discord.com/invite/taikoxyz) channels or create an issue on Github if your machine doesn't have a listed FMSPC, if you've done the bootstrap process and obtained a quote we can try adding them to the On Chain RA process.
-We can't guarantee all FMSPCs will work, so you might have to switch machines. **Please include your CPU and your machine's EPC Size in the Github issue!**
+We can't guarantee all FMSPCs will work, so you might have to switch machines. **Please include your FMSPC, CPU and your machine's EPC Size in the Github issue!
+This helps us decide whether the machine/FMSPC is a suitable candidate to add.**

 > **_NOTE:_** At the moment, we are aware of three cloud providers who offer compatible SGX machines: [*Tencent Cloud*](https://www.tencentcloud.com/document/product/213/45510), Alibaba Cloud and Azure.
 (Tencent Cloud is one of our ecosystem partners!)
 Specifically, Tencent Cloud's `M6ce` model, Alibaba Cloud's `g7t` model support `SGX-FMSPC 00606A000000` and Azure's `confidential compute` machines support `SGX-FMSPC 00906ED50000`.
 >